TheIconfactory/Tapestry/Documentation/API.md

   * id: `String` with reverse domain name for uniqueness (e.g. org.joinmastodon or blog.micro)
   * displayName: `String` with name that will be displayed in user interface

+Recommended properties:

+  * site: `String` with the primary endpoint for the plugin's API.
+This parameter is used several different contexts:

+  	- If not provided, the user will be prompted for a URL during setup.
+If you are accessing an API with a single endpoint, please provide a value.
+In cases where each instance of the source will need its own site, for example a Mastodon instance or an RSS feed, do not provide a value and let the user can set it up.
+  	- The value will also be used as a base URL for relative URLs (see the _NOTE_ below).
+  	- The configured value or a value provided by the user will be provided as as JavaScript variable.
+  	- The configured value or a value provided by the user will be used to control when Tapestry sends an "Authorization" HTTP header.
+If the request's scheme is "https" on the default port (443) and the same domain or subdomain of `site`, the header will be included.

 Optional properties:

-  * site: `String` with the primary endpoint for the plugin's API.
-If not provided, the user will be prompted for a URL during setup.
-If you are accessing an API with a single endpoint, please provide this property.
-In cases where each instance of the source will need its own site, for example Mastodon or an RSS feed, do not provide a value.
-This value may also be used as a base URL as explained in the NOTE below.
+  * needs\_verification: `Boolean` with true if verification is needed (by calling `identify()`)
+  * provides\_attachments: `Boolean` with true if connector generates attachments directly, otherwise post-processing of HTML content will be used to capture images & video.
+  * authorization\_header: `String` with a template for the authorization header.
+If no value is specified, "Bearer \_\_ACCESS\_TOKEN\_\_" will be used.
+See below for options
+  * check\_interval: `Number` with number of seconds between load requests (currently unimplemented).

+Optional OAuth properties:

   * register: `String` with endpoint to register the Tapestry app (e.g. "/api/v1/apps").
   * oauth\_authorize: `String` with endpoint to authorize account (e.g. "/oauth/authorize").
   * oauth\_token: `String` with endpoint to get bearer token (e.g. "/oauth/token").